charlesbrandt/moments/README.md

 ---------

-Full documentation is available here: http://pythonhosted.org/Moments/
+Full documentation is available here:

+http://pythonhosted.org/Moments/

 The documentation is generated from sources found in the 'docs/' directory.
-To generate the documentation, you will need Sphinx: sudo easy_install sphinx
+To generate the documentation, you will need Sphinx:

+   sudo easy_install sphinx

+then:

    cd docs/
    sphinx-build -b html . ./_build

-or
+or:

    make html

 INSTALL:
 ----------